“Well, what did you expect?”

 But most of us have bad expectations, and they’re holding us back…

-Do you have bad expectations, without even realizing it?
+Do you have bad business expectations, without even realizing it?

 Bad expectations are everywhere.